 - What about the following tests: Ro and La antibody titers?

 - The Ro and La antibody tests give information somewhat similar to the results of an ANA test.
 However, the Ro and La antibodies are specific autoantibodies that can reflect a risk for certain types of rheumatic disease.
-For example, the Ro antibody test, when positive, can indicate a risk for certain forms of lupus skin disease such as subacute cutaneous lupus erythematosus and neonatal lupus erythematosus.
+For example, the Ro antibody test, when positive, can indicate a risk for certain forms of lupus skin disease, such as subacute cutaneous lupus erythematosus and neonatal lupus erythematosus.
 In addition, Ro antibodies also can indicate risk for Sjogren's syndrome.
-Perhaps I should be more specific in describing what I mean by these terms.

 Subacute cutaneous lupus erythematosus (also known in its abbreviated form as SCLE) is a form of lupus skin disease that is made worse by exposure to sunlight or artificial sources of ultraviolet radiation and does not produce scarring.
 It produces scaly red patches on the skin that can simulate the appearance of psoriasis occurring in sun-exposed areas of the body.
 Patients with this form of skin lupus have a somewhat higher risk for developing the more severe internal complications of systemic lupus erythematosus compared to another common form of lupus skin disease named discoid lupus erythematosus.
 Discoid lupus erythematosus (also referred to as DLE) produces scaly coin-shaped lesions most commonly occurring on the face or scalp, although other parts of the body can be affected.
 This type of skin lupus often produces scarring of the skin and hair loss that can be permanent.
 In addition, discoid lupus skin lesions often produce darkening and/or lightening of the skin color.
 When lupus shows itself initially only as discoid lupus skin lesions, such patients are at very low risk for later developing serious internal problems from systemic lupus.